fi en false false Default

 Regular cash dividends are paid on a predefined schedule and the amount can typically be estimated using the company’s dividend policy.
 In case of outstanding financial results or various proceeds from M&A activities (e.g. selling a subsidiary company at a profit), the company can decide to reward its shareholders by distributing a special cash dividend.
 For more insights on dividends, visit our ETF Academy.

 Besides cash payments, the company can also decide to issue the reward in the form of a stock dividend.
-This type of distribution is as good as cash but no tax has to be paid on such proceeds in some jurisdictions.
+The tax treatment depends on the individual circumstances of each client and may be subject to change in the future.

 Evolution of investment of 100 USD in S&P 500